awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 The following examples show policy statements that you could use to control the permissions that IAM users have to Amazon EC2\.
 These policies are designed for requests that are made with the AWS CLI or an AWS SDK\.
 For example policies for working in the Amazon EC2 console, see [Example policies for working in the Amazon EC2 console](iam-policies-ec2-console.md)\.
 For examples of IAM policies specific to Amazon VPC, see [Identity and Access Management for Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/security-iam.html)\.

+In the following examples, replace each *user input placeholder* with your own information\.

 **Topics**
 + [Read\-only access](#iam-example-read-only)
 + [Restrict access to a specific Region](#iam-example-region)